-What are the penalties for a first DUI in California?
+Read about the administrative and criminal penalties for a first-offense DUI in California.

 Getting Legal Help